 Metamorphose Films is an Atlanta-based production company founded by award-winning documentary filmmaker, Juliet Sonnenberg.
-Metamorphose Films is dedicated to the idea of change in our environment and society through information, education, and vocation.
-Metafilms has produced award-winning documentaries, short promotional films, and is currently in pre-production for their first indie feature length film, The Beneficiary, a comedy based on an unbelievably true story, as well as a documentary feature about the Atlanta Beltline.
+Metamorphose Films is dedicated to the idea of change in our environment and society through information, education and vocation.
+We have produced award-winning documentaries, shorts and promotional videos, and we are currently in pre-production for our first indie feature film, The Beneficiary, a comedy based on an unbelievably true story, as well as a documentary feature about the Atlanta Beltline.

 Stayed tuned to this channel, LIKE us on Facebook, and sign up for our email newsletter.
 The future’s looking bright for the team at Metamorphose Films!
 It is our honor and our privilege to create content to entertain and educate.
-We look forward to the next phase of our journey and the opportunity to share our stories, your stories, with the world.
+We look forward to the next phase of our journey and the opportunity to share our stories with the world.
 Thank you for stopping in and checking us out.

-Juliet Sonnenberg is a film producer and writer, based in Atlanta, Georgia.
+Juliet Sonnenberg is a film producer and writer based in Atlanta, Georgia.
 She started out working primarily on documentaries and promotional videos, and began writing in 2006, when she founded Metamorphose Films.
 She is now in pre-production for her first indie feature length film, The Beneficiary, which is based on a true story from the 1930s.